stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 If you would like to make a quick copy of a line of code, just add shift to the mix (**Alt + Shift + Up/Down**) to copy the selected line(s) in the direction you specify.

 ## Snippets
 A really cool feature of RStudio is the ability to define custom shortcuts to generate code, called snippets.
 RStudio has several snippets predefined and ready to use.
 For example, if you type “mat” and press **Tab**, RStudio returns a template for the matrix function, and allows the user to quickly tab over to specify the contents of the matrix and specify the number of rows and columns.
 To see what snippets are available in RStudio, as well as to define your own snippets, go to Tools > Global Options > Code > Edit Snippets… I have saved several presets for repetitive tasks that I do often, such as generating a header for scripts and setting the working directory to the file’s location.
 This has saved me a ton of time.
-For more information on snippets visit https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets?version=1.4.1717&mode=desktop.
+For more information on snippets visit [this website](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets?version=1.4.1717&mode=desktop).

 ## Jumping from script to console
 - *Ctrl + 1* / *Ctrl + Shift + 1*